chmc-mcmc/cuda/README.md

 # cuda
-5120 parallel Markov chains,  or 10,000,000 samples in three seconds, sample in CUDA and display results in Mathematica
+about ten times faster than CPU, sample in CUDA and display results in Mathematica

 sampler.cu: library